vtexdocs/help-center-content/docs/announcements/en/check-your-stores-caa-record.md

 author: 245tA425AIeioKAk2eaiwS
 slug: check-your-stores-caa-record
 legacySlug: check-your-stores-caa-record
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: We recommend you to update your CAA record on your DNS domains until November 9.
+announcementSynopsisEN: 'We recommend you to update your CAA record on your DNS domains until November 9.'
 ---

 With __Black Friday__ just around the corner, we recommend you to update the CAA records of your DNS management system until __November 9__.
 This is an action required to generate and update the SSL certificates, necessary to use VTEX's CDN.